turntabl/turntabl.github.io/_posts/2019-09-04-why-work-with-turntabl.md

 Turntabl is a technical partner that combines decades of Fortune 500 technology and training experience with a track record in Ghana.
 We provide highly motivated engineers managed by staff seasoned in western companies.

-Engineers will become available in January 2020: now is a great time to start working with turntabl to create value for money technology sourcing for your company.
+**Engineers will become available in January 2020**: now is a great time to start working with turntabl to create value for money technology sourcing for your company.

 ### Ghana is emerging as a great place to do business